Liechtenstein 0-2 Germany: Werner and Sane get Flick's tenure off to an easy start

-Liechtenstein's goal lived a charmed life throughout on Thursday, with it taking until the 41st minute for Timo Werner to break the deadlock.
+Liechtenstein's goal lived a charmed life throughout on Friday (AEST), with it taking until the 41st minute for Timo Werner to break the deadlock.

 The scoreline would have reflected Germany's dominance if not for Liechtenstein's goalkeeper Benjamin Buchel, yet Leroy Sane capped a fine individual display with a terrific strike to ensure there was no chance of a shock comeback.